-be hung or laid about, as it is a disinfectant and purifier.
-Don't stock the cellar with old rubbish of any either in the shed or the kindling is what you want), and, slipping the pile.
-Lime is cheaper than doctor body of the sheet under the hembills, and a box of it should always mer, fell the narrow edge down to be found in the cellar.
+A resident of a great western state puts the case regarding stimulants with a comprehensive brevity that be hung or laid about, as it is a disinfectant and purifier.
+Don't stock the cellar with old rubbish of any kind.
+Put the old boards and boxes either in the shed or the kindling pile.
+Lime is cheaper than doctor bills, and a box of it should always be found in the cellar.

-should have a bed to itself.
-A nor- row of stitching on each side.
-After mally healthy child is almost sure to doing the loose stitching for the open go to sleep at the supper table or work, before doing the stitching on shortly after that meal.
-They should the turned-in edges, be sure to tighten not be encouraged to sit up with the your tensions. grown folks.
-Good, healthy foods and plenty of sleep are needs of the ing is done on the handsome undergrowing child.
+Physicians tell us that every child should have a bed to itself.
+A normally healthy child is almost sure to go to sleep at the supper table or shortly after that meal.
+They should not be encouraged to sit up with the grown folks.
+Good, healthy foods and plenty of sleep are needs of the growing child.

-be allowed to sleep in a room that is tiny tucks between, make nice finused as a family gathering place of ishes for underwear, and launders an evening.
+Neither children nor adults should be allowed to sleep in a room that is used as a family gathering place of an evening.
 Have the sleeping rooms filled with fresh air before going to bed, and this may be done by opening the windows for fifteen minutes or half an hour.
 Even in stormy weather, the window should be lowered from the top at least an inch or two during the night.